chaotic-justice/excel-peachy-serverless/D1-explained.md

 - runs `db:generate` to create the database migration _files_
 - runs `db:migrate` to apply the migration files (run them) on the local database
 - runs `db:seed` to seed the local database with some data
-- run `npx drizzle-kit push` after dropping or creating a table
+- run `npx drizzle-kit push` after dropping or creating a table?

 ## Production